Glenwood Canyon Ice Rock Climbing

 The directions are very easy.
 Drive west or east, whichever the case may be, on I-70, until you reach Glenwood Canyon.
 You can't miss it.
 The most well-known ice climbs are located at exits 125, 123, and the Grizzly Creek rest area.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Glenwood Canyon Ice:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Glenwood Canyon Ice:

 Featured Route For Glenwood Canyon Ice

 : CO Ice & Mixed

 : Glenwood Canyon Ice